Daffy: Don't let it worry ya, Skipper. I'm just a crazy, darn fool duck. Hoo-hoo Hoo-hoo-hoo-hoo!

 - Butt-Monkey: Porky and his dog.

 - Credits Gag: The ending title card has Daffy make one last appearance, bouncing and looping around the letters.
-This was because Bob Clampett (who was animating for Tex at the time) had some leftover animation he wanted to put in but couldn't within the actual cartoon, so Tex allowed him to put it in the credits.
+This was because Bob Clampett (who was animating for Tex at the time) had some leftover animation he wanted to put in but couldn't within the actual cartoon, so Tex allowed him to put it in the That's All, Folks! card.

 - Comically Cross-Eyed: The short features a cross-eyed hunter whose gun barrels are also crooked.
 When he tries to shoot down a duck, he ends up shooting down planes!.
 Daffy's eyes aren't straight either.